dkessner/TeacherResources/obs.md

 [YouTubers](https://www.youtube.com/) and
 [Twitch streamers](https://www.twitch.tv/),
 whose thousands of followers voluntarily watch their videos / live streams every week.
-As teachers moving to online learning, we can learn a lot from what streamers do to engage their audiences.
+As teachers new to online learning, we can learn a lot by watching how streamers engage their audiences.

 You can download OBS Studio here:
 [https://obsproject.com/](https://obsproject.com/)